ionos-cloud/ionosctl/docs/subcommands/k8s-nodepool-update.md

   -o, --output string             Desired output format [text|json] (default "text")
       --public-ips strings        Reserved public IP address to be used by the Nodes.
 IPs must be from same location as the Data Center used for the Node Pool.
 Usage: --public-ips IP1,IP2
   -q, --quiet                     Quiet output
-      --timeout int               Timeout option for waiting for NodePool/Request [seconds] (default 600) --wait-for-state            Wait for the new NodePool to be in ACTIVE state
+  -t, --timeout int               Timeout option for waiting for NodePool/Request [seconds] (default 600) -W, --wait-for-state            Wait for the new NodePool to be in ACTIVE state
 ```

 ## Examples